absinthe-graphql/absinthe_tutorial/README.md

 }
 ```

 Here we have a small conundrum.
-While GraphQL strings have an obvious counterpart in elixir strings, times in Elixir are often represented by something like a Timex struct.
-We could handle this in our resolvers, by manually serializing or deserializing the time data.
-Fortunately however GraphQL provides a better way: [Scalar](http://hexdocs.pm/absinthe/Absinthe.Type.Scalar.html) types.
+While GraphQL strings have an obvious counterpart in elixir strings, time in Elixir is often represented by something like a Timex struct.
+We could handle this in our resolvers by manually serializing or deserializing the time data.
+Fortunately however GraphQL provides a better way via allowing us to build additional [Scalar](http://hexdocs.pm/absinthe/Absinthe.Type.Scalar.html) types.

 Let's define our time type:
 ```elixir